Lakehouse Job History

 Compilation Phase

-Issue: Job status shows "Preparing to execute".
+Issue: Job status shows "Initializing".

 Possible Causes and Solutions:

 - Complex execution plan: The job may require a long time to optimize.
-Please be patient; it should not take more than 10 minutes under normal circumstances.
+Please be patient — it should not take more than 10 minutes under normal circumstances.

 Virtual Cluster Startup Phase

-Issue: Job status shows "Waiting to execute".
+Issue: Job status shows "Queued".

 Possible Causes and Solutions: